Geeksltd/GCop/Rules/GCop218.md

 ﻿# GCop 218

-> *"For consistency and clarity, use '@this' instead of {'argumentName'} for the first paramter of extension methods"*
+> *"For consistency and clarity, use '@this' instead of {'argumentName'} for the first parameter of extension methods"*

 ## Rule description